One, Big, Beautiful Bill: Impact on Philanthropy

 - Impact on philanthropy: The Council has opposed taxing fringe benefit expenses in 2017 and worked with Congress to repeal it.
 This provision would increase taxes and compliance costs on charitable organizations, diverting charitable dollars from the Americans that need them most.

-Money Account for Growth and Advancement (Trump Account) – Section 110115
+Money Account for Growth and Advancement (Trump Account)

 - Current law: In general, private foundations cannot make charitable distributions to individuals except in certain cases (e.g., scholarships, fellowships, prizes or awards) and with IRS preapproval.

-- What’s in the House-passed bill: This section creates tax-preferred Trump accounts.
+- What’s in the House-passed bill: Section 110115 creates tax-preferred Trump accounts.
 A Trump account is a trust created or organized for the exclusive benefit of a child.
 Once the child turns eighteen, funds from the account can be used for certain qualifying expenses, including education and the purchase of a home.
 The account accepts contributions until the child is eighteen up to a maximum of $5,000 a year.
 Section 501(c)(3) charitable organizations can contribute to Trump accounts.

 - Section 501(c) organizations are exempt from the $5,000 maximum